theGusPassos/blog/public/posts/3_my_experience_in_the_2020_GMTK_game_jam/post.md

 # Results

 You can see the ratings for our game on the [submission page](https://itch.io/jam/gmtk-2020/rate/697500).
-We ranked #807 overall, and with 5000+ games submitted I was happy to see our game in the top 15%.
+We ranked _#807_ overall, and with 5000+ games submitted I was happy to see our game in the top 15%.
 However it doesn’t mean it couldn’t have done better, so I took some time to play more games from the jam and think about our ratings to see what we could have done to go further.

 ## Fun Ratings

 There was some feedback on the difficulty and that had an impact in this aspect.
-This is hard to discuss since it depends from player to player, but when players refer to frustrating scenarios where colliders are missplaced and the margin for error is too thin should definetly be fixed.
+This is hard to discuss since it varies from player to player, but when players refer to frustrating scenarios where colliders are missplaced and the margin for error is too thin should definetly be fixed.

-I've realized that for a Game Jam submission having a hard game might not be the best option, not in the way we did, since many people won’t be able to finish the game and enjoy the full experience.
+I've realized that for a Game Jam submission a hard game might not be the best option, not in the way we did it, since many people won’t be able to finish the game and enjoy the full experience.

 ## Presentation